m-minasyan/youtube-hide-watched-video-extension/docs/app-flow.md

 ### 5. Hiding Mechanism
 - Watched videos are processed according to user settings
+- Individual videos can be hidden/dimmed via eye icon
 - Visual feedback is provided for hidden content
 - User can toggle visibility if needed
+- Hidden videos are tracked and manageable

 ## Technical Flow